 You get home from the grocery only to realize that you forgot to pick up the one ingredient you needed for dinner.
-You make plans to meet a friend for lunch but forgot you had a doctor's appointment at the same time.
+You make plans to meet a friend for lunch but forgot you had a doctor's appointment scheduled for the same time.

 If it seems like you've been forgetting more than you've been remembering lately, you're not alone.
 Many people have trouble with memory lapses.
 When we're younger, we tend to attribute those lapses to stress and overscheduling; as we age, every forgotten name or date feels like the harbinger of Alzheimer's disease or dementia.

-Get a checkup.
-You may think it's all in your head, but there are actually a number of health conditions that could be causing your memory problems.
-It's worth getting a complete checkup so that you know what you're really dealing with.
+So, first thing's first: Go get a checkup.
+You may think it's all in your head, but there are a number of health conditions that could be causing your memory problems, so it's worth getting a complete checkup.
 In addition to Alzheimer's disease and dementia, other health issues that could cause memory loss include hypothyroidism, stroke, vitamin deficiencies, depression, menopause, sleep apnea and head injuries, according to WebMD.
 Memory loss may also occur as a side effect of taking certain medications.
-Talk to your doctor about your concerns and enlist his or her help in coming up with a plan to prevent future memory issues.
+Talk to your doctor about your concerns and enlist her help in coming up with a plan to prevent future memory issues.

 Try a curry.
 Health experts have long wondered why older people in India have a lower prevalence of Alzheimer's disease and better cognitive performance than their peers in the rest of the world.
 According to a March 2018 study, consumption of turmeric — an ingredient used in the curries, dahls and vegetable dishes that make up much of Indian cuisine — may play a key role.
 For the study, researchers recruited 40 adults between the ages of 50 and 90 years who had mild memory complaints.
 Half received a placebo while the remaining half received 90 milligrams of curcumin (the key component of turmeric) twice daily for about 18 months.
 Researchers found that the participants who took curcumin performed 28 percent better on memory tests at the culmination of the study than those who were given the placebo.